cqb13/Custom-Chrome-Tab/README.md

 ## How to use

-- click the icon in the top right corner of the screen
+- Click the extension icon in the top right of chrome.
-- select the image you want as your background
+- Mess around with the settings.

 _[Original Project](https://github.com/Subash/chrome-custom-new-tab-background)_